-Figure 18 Working group breakdown for District 13 36
+Figure 18 Working group breakdown for District 13 35

-working group occurs as varying mixtures of fir, spruce, and birch.
+The softwood hardwood working group occurs as varying mixtures of fir, spruce, and birch.
 The hardwood softwood, white birch, and white spruce working groups occupy a small portion of the productive forest in each district.
 Approximately six percent of the productive forest is classed as disturbed.
 Disturbances include harvesting, which accounts for most of the total, insect damage, fire and wind throw.